 #1 – Excessive spending

 These excess counts double during the fervor of seasonal Christmas spending.
 The online loan provider Wonga conducted a study and published some insights directly into the festive spending period in South Africa.
-It showed the following: 47% of South Africans reported that they are worse off than they were this time last year (mostly due to the pandemic), with only 20% saying they were in the same financial position.
+It showed that 47% of South Africans reported that they were worse off than they were this time last year (mostly due to the pandemic), with only 20% saying they were in the same financial position.

 The research revealed that 75% of South Africans spend more than usual over the festive season.
-9 in 10 people plan on buying gifts and, while 75% plan on spoiling their family.
+9 in 10 people plan on buying gifts, while 75% plan on spoiling their family.
 19% are planning on buying themselves a gift this Christmas too!
-If not controlled with checks and balances, this kind of spending can be extremely damaging to finances, especially in the spirit of goodwill and generosity towards your fellow man and family.
+If not controlled with checks and balances, this spending can be extremely damaging to finances, especially in the spirit of goodwill and generosity towards your fellow man and family.
 You can easily blow through a monthly budget and still justify the reckless spending to yourself.
-Steps must be taken throughout the year to save for this event, so you can spend safely knowing the money has been side-lined for this.
+Steps must be taken throughout the year to save for this event so you can spend safely, knowing the money has been side-lined for this.

 #2 – Debt Management

 Debt is a hard one to overcome because there is no quick-fix solution.
 Like sustainable weight loss, it’s a marathon, not a sprint.
 You will only accomplish debt freedom if you change your core lifestyle habits.
-If you are entering 2021 with debt, one of the best things you can do is draw up a repayment plan to pay down the debt as quickly as possible (reducing the interest paid on it.)
-It’s also wise to speak with your debt lenders to let them know you are struggling; in most cases, they can help you work out a plan for repayment that is realistic for you.
+If you enter 2021 with debt, one of the best things you can do is draw up a repayment plan to pay down the debt as quickly as possible (reducing the interest paid on it.)
+It’s also wise to speak with your debt lenders to let them know you are struggling; in most cases, they can help you work out a realistic repayment plan.
 After all, it’s in their best interest to help you find a way to pay them what they’re owed, even if it takes longer than initially agreed.

 Many people feel embarrassed when talking about money, debt especially so.
-This is the kind of stigma we need to try and break down as a society.
-Open discourse and honesty help us talk about our problems and presents opportunities for help and education that otherwise remain forever closed behind the gateway of ‘we don’t talk about that sort of thing, it’s just not done!’ with that logic, women wouldn’t have the vote, and we’d be stoned for having a child outside of wedlock!
+This is the kind of stigma we need to break down as a society.
+Open discourse and honesty help us talk about our problems and present opportunities for help and education that otherwise remain forever closed behind the gateway of ‘we don’t talk about that sort of thing; it’s just not done!’ with that logic, women wouldn’t have the vote, and we’d be stoned for having a child outside of wedlock!
 Society moves forward when we break down outdated social modes that have become obsolete.

 #3 – Poor monthly budgets

 A great way to prepare for the year to come is by getting a free budget template (you can download many of these for free online.)
-All you need to do is input your own data, i.e., your income, outgoings, and other expenses, to get a bird’ eye view of your spending each month.
-You can then see what free money, if any, and you have left.
+All you need to do is input your data, i.e., your income, outgoings, and other expenses, to get a bird’s eye view of your monthly spending.
+You can then see what free money, if any, you have left.

 #4 – Not knowing HOW to save

-Sometimes when you see you have extra money at the end of the month, you want to spend it, treat yourself or your family.
-However, you should really try and prioritize saving money.
-You may then be able to afford something even better, like a holiday or even emergency funds for when you need it.
+Sometimes, when you have extra money at the end of the month, you want to spend it to treat yourself or your family.
+However, it would help if you tried to prioritize saving money.
+You may then be able to afford something even better, like a holiday or emergency funds for when needed.
 If you struggle with saving, start small, just a little here, and then you can help.
-The more you accumulate, the more positive you feel, and so it causes you to add more to the savings pot, and then more again.
-It can have a snowball effect which is a positive way to begin your savings journey.
+The more you accumulate, the more positive you feel, and so it causes you to add more to the savings pot and then more again.
+It can have a snowball effect, a positive way to begin your savings journey.